-The University will offer a full complement of in-person instruction and support services in spring 2022, and looks forward to welcoming you back to campus on Tuesday, January 18, with many precautions in place to reduce the risk of infection.
+The University will offer a full complement of in-person instruction and support services in spring 2022, and looks forward to welcoming our students back to campus on January 18, with many precautions in place to reduce the risk of infection.

 Why We’re Coming Back

 Our community returns for the start of the spring semester in a position of strength.

 More than 93% of our total campus population (students, faculty and staff) is vaccinated, which is currently the strongest line of defense against COVID-19.
 While case numbers have risen, the symptoms associated with the omicron variant have been shown to be more mild than previous variants, with only one case in the University community leading to hospitalization (and that person has recovered).

 The pivot to remote learning at the outset of the pandemic in 2020 also showed us that all-virtual instruction is not an ideal model for the students we serve, creating both educational and mental health challenges for many students and exacerbating equity concerns.